-- Lead from lead-based paints - Crystalline silica from bricks and cement and other masonry products - Arsenic and chromium from chemically-treated lumber

-Your risk from these exposures varies, depending on how often you do this type of work.
-To reduce your exposure to these chemicals: work in a well ventilated area, and work with approved safety equipment, always wear MSHA/NIOSH approved, properly fitting face masks or respirators when using such tools.
+- Lead from lead-based paints - Crystalline silica from bricks, cement and other masonry products - Arsenic and chromium from chemically-treated lumber The risk from these exposures vary, depending on how often you do this type of work.
+To reduce your exposure to these chemicals: Work in a well-ventilated area, and work with approved safety equipment.
+Always wear MAHA/MIOSH approved properly fitted face masks or respirators when using such tools.
 Always follow basic safety precautions when using air tools to reduce the risk of personal injury.

-Bursting
+Bursting: